 Microneedling may not be for you if you suffer from skin conditions like eczema, or rosacea as it could cause further irritation.
 It is also important to take precaution if you notice you scar easily or have a history of complications during the healing process of a wound.
 Avoid Microneedling if you are pregnant or have undergone skin radiation within the last 12 months.

 Your clinician will begin by cleaning the skin of the targeted area and apply a topical anesthetic to reduce discomfort.
 The Microneedling portion of your appointment will last approximately 30 minutes depending on the size of the targeted area.
-The Micropen, a professional needling device, is applied to the patient's skin in circular motions.
+The Collagen P.I.N. professional needling device, is applied to the patient's skin to help stimulate new healthy skin growth.
 Once the treatment is finished, your clinician will gently rub a soothing serum to decrease inflammation.
 Discomfort can range but is usually brief and mild.
 Daily activities can be immediately resumed after the procedure is completed.